Activity: Actual events or actions that take place as part of the project to achieve goals and objectives.

 Goal: What is the desired result of the project in general terms?
 The broad, overarching purpose served by your project or service -- for instance, "Our purpose [or goal] is to help women victimized by abuse recover their strength, stability and self-esteem."

-Long-term Goal: Occurs after the funding period.
+Long-term Outcome: Occurs after the funding period or after program completion.

-Outcome/Objective: The changes in (or benefits achieved by) individuals or communities due to their participation in project activities.
+Outcome: The changes in (or benefits achieved by) individuals or communities due to their participation in project activities.
 Time-specific, measurable statements describing the results to be achieved and the manner in which they will be achieved.
 This may include changes to participant’s knowledge, skills, values, behavior, conditions, or status.
 For example, “30 of the 40 third grade students participating in the literacy program will increase their reading level by one grade level.”

 Output (Product): Direct product of project activities; immediate measures of what the project will do and/or has done in the past.
+Sometimes referred to as deliverables.
+Activities quantified.

 Program: An organized set of services designed to achieve specific outcomes for a specified population that will continue beyond the grant period.